vivaria/edisonrul.ing/docs/source/cards/a/alien-mother.md

 ### Card Rulings

-●This effect continuously targets that monster●If this card becomes set, it no longer targets those monsters.
+*   This effect continuously targets that monster●If this card becomes set, it no longer targets those monsters.
-● If 'Skill Drain' is applying, those monsters aren't destroyed when it leaves the field.
+*   If 'Skill Drain' is applying, those monsters aren't destroyed when it leaves the field.